 Glenn Barrett, Chartered Financial Planner at Ascot Lloyd, adds:

-“That threshold figure of £23,250 is per individual, and so for a couple we can ensure that their savings are split.
-Certain types of investments are excluded in the calculation, typically those in a single premium insurance company bond.
-In addition, the value of the client’s home is disregarded if they or a relative aged 60 or over, a child under the age of 18 or a disabled relative are resident in it.”
+“That threshold figure of £23,250 is per individual, and so when preparing our clients for the means-tested assessment, for a couple we can ensure that their savings are split.
+Certain types of investments are excluded in the calculation and the value of the client’s home is disregarded if they or a relative aged 60 or over, a child under the age of 18 or a disabled relative are resident in it.”

 If this comes to more than £23,250, the individual is responsible for all their care costs.
 Dementia impairs decision-making, which is impossible to predict and tough to talk about or even admit as being a possibility.
 It’s vital, however, to prepare for the worst in order to protect you and your family’s future welfare.